 Causes of Spinal Cord Injuries

+The most common causes of spinal cord injuries include traumatic events and accidents that can have severe, long-lasting effects.
 According to the Brain and Spinal Injury Trust Fund and Commission, the leading causes of spinal cord injuries are as follows:

 Another 1.3 percent of SCIs result from other causes.